 Improving Your Own Home’s Energy Usage

-Homeowners can still take some lessons from passive house construction, even if they can’t afford a huge renovation.
-According to the US Department of Energy, over 1/3 of Americans’ energy bills goes towards heating their homes.
+Homeowners can still take some lessons from passive house construction and learn how to afford a huge renovation.
+According to a popular spray foam insulation contractor in Houston notes, over 1/3 of Americans’ energy bills goes towards heating their homes.
 Something as simple as sealing cracks around doors and windows can make a big difference in the amount of electricity or gas you’re using to keep your home warm.
 Many power companies provide cheap or even free home energy audits to help determine where you need additional sealing and insulation.
 There are a number of inexpensive things you can do to improve your home’s efficiency.